zpincus/IOTool/README.md

     AVR-GCC is also required: [source](http://www.nongnu.org/avr-libc/), [Mac](http://www.obdev.at/products/crosspack)
     [Windows](http://sourceforge.net/projects/winavr).

-1. Configure the IOTool Makefile as follows.
+1. Configure the IOTool Makefile as follows:

     First, set the LUFA_PATH variable to the relative or absolute path to the LUFA library obtained above.